repeatedly/denv/README.md

 ### <a name="section_3.6"></a> 3.6 denv rehash

-Installs shims for all Ruby binaries known to denv (i.e., `~/.denv/versions/*/bin/*`).
-Run this command after you install a new version of Ruby, or install a gem that provides binaries.
+Installs shims for all D binaries known to denv (i.e., `~/.denv/versions/*/os/bin/*`).
+Run this command after you install a new version of D, or install a gem that provides binaries.

     $ denv rehash